 If you’ve been here before, you’ll notice dramatic changes.
-The pleasant but awkwardly shaped lobby has shrunk to a more manageable but agreeable space outfitted with tufted leather sofas, generous slipper chairs and eye-catching contemporary art.
+The pleasant but awkwardly shaped lobby has shrunk to a more manageable space outfitted with tufted leather sofas, slipper chairs and eye-catching contemporary art.
 It’s a congenial place for checking your messages, meeting a friend or choosing between white and red at the hotel’s early evening wine and cheese happy hour.

 Behind the lobby is The Vine, a relaxed all-day, Italian-inflected restaurant and bar with indoor and outdoor seating (the restaurant opens onto a public square with an enormous screen usually broadcasting sports events, from Yankees games and the U.S. Open to soccer and the Super Bowl).
 Adjoining the lobby is L’Amico, a stylish Italian brasserie with copper pizza ovens and big windows that open onto sidewalk seating.